Top 12 tasks for security teams to support working from home

 After enrolling devices, use the guidance in Common identity and device access policies to create these policies:

 - Define device-compliance policies — The recommended settings for Windows 10 include requiring antivirus protection.
-If you have Microsoft 365 E5, use Microsoft Defender Advanced Threat Protection to monitor the health of employee devices.
+If you have Microsoft 365 E5, use Microsoft Defender for Endpoint to monitor the health of employee devices.
 Be sure compliance policies for other operating systems include antivirus protection and end-point protection software.

 - Require compliant PCs — This is the conditional access rule in Azure AD that enforces the device compliance policies.